MP Estate Planning UK

 Tax-Free Allowances

-To maximise these allowances, it’s crucial to understand how they can be utilised effectively.
-For instance, the RNRB can be particularly beneficial for homeowners looking to pass their property to their children or grandchildren.
+To maximise these allowances, it’s crucial to understand the qualifying conditions and plan accordingly.
+The RNRB is particularly valuable for homeowners looking to pass their property to their children or grandchildren, but it requires careful structuring to ensure eligibility is preserved.

-• The NRB and RNRB can be used together to reduce inheritance tax liability.
+• The NRB and RNRB can be used together to provide up to £500,000 of IHT-free allowance for an individual.

-• Any unused NRB can be transferred to a surviving spouse or civil partner.
+• Any unused NRB can be transferred to a surviving spouse or civil partner, effectively doubling it to £650,000.

 Current NRB Rates

-As of the current tax year, the NRB is £325,000.
-This means that an estate valued up to £325,000 will not incur inheritance tax.
-When combined with the RNRB of £175,000 for those leaving their residence to direct descendants, the total tax-free allowance can be £500,000 for an individual.
+As of the current tax year, the NRB remains at £325,000.
+This means that an estate valued up to £325,000 will not incur any IHT.
+When combined with the RNRB of £175,000 for those leaving their home to direct descendants, the total tax-free allowance can be £500,000 for an individual.

 Historical Changes